gradikay/LuxeHairStudio/replit.md

 - Enhanced iOS Safari form styling with aggressive CSS overrides for select dropdown and date inputs
 - Created custom contact links with white styling that remain functional for phone calls and emails
 - Added comprehensive security script to protect against inspection tools and content copying
+- Fixed store hours countdown timer to use actual closing times instead of hardcoded values

 ## Technical Notes